DemirInce/Angular_Distance/README.md

 # Angular_Distance

 Measures the angular distance between any two points on a 360-degree by 180-degree image from a 360 camera.
-By default, the dimensions are 6080 by 3040 (the resolution of the camera I own).
+An image with a 2:1 aspect ratio is required.

-Usage: measure.py [-h] [-i IMAGE]
+Usage: measure.py [-h] [-i IMAGE] [-f FONT SIZE]

 options:
 	-h, --help               -> show help menu
 	-i IMAGE, --image IMAGE  -> path to image, defaults to 'Test.jpg'
- 	-f SIZE, --font_size SIZE -> adjusts font size, defaults to 14
+ 	-f FONT SIZE, --font_size FONT SIZE -> adjusts font size, defaults to 14

 Click on two points to measure the distance.